 Most artworks at Mohonk Mountain House were selected by the founders Albert, Eliza, Daniel, and Effie during 1880-1910 when they were furnishing the Mountain House.
 Many frames are originals and were handmade on-site.
 For this second part of the Mohonk Artworks Restoration Project, we are focusing on the process of restoring the frame for “Mohonk Carriage Road” by Nelson Augustus Moore.

 In April, we will release of a small catalog of Mohonk’s oil paintings called Paintings at Mohonk: Visions of our Surroundings by Sanford Levy—which includes 29 beautifully reproduced images of some of Mohonk’s oil painting collection.

-Artists whose paintings are featured in the catalog are Daniel Huntington, Nelson Augustus Moore, Dorthea Litzinger, Morris Hall Pancoast, Joseph Tubby, Bayard Henry Tyler, Kruseman Van Elten, Henry Van Ingen, Frank Waller, Carl Newland Werntz, and John Williamson.
+Artists whose paintings are featured in the catalog are Daniel Huntington, Nelson Augustus Moore, Dorothea Litzinger, Morris Hall Pancoast, Joseph Tubby, Bayard Henry Tyler, Kruseman Van Elten, Henry Van Ingen, Frank Waller, Carl Newland Werntz, and John Williamson.

 For those who have visited Mohonk Mountain House before, the collection begins in the Winter Lounge, proceeds to the Grove Parlor on the first floor and the main Parlor, then spirals up the Central Staircase.

 The frame’s restoration process begins with building up the broken areas, making molds or sculpting replacement pieces by hand, and finishing with gilding.
 Our initial evaluation after a cleaning and stabilizing:

 As this painting was seriously glued into the frame, it had to remain, and was covered.
 A mold was made of the edge detail.
 This was used as a “stamp”, to give indication of what will then be hand sculpted into place around the frame.